yuhko-msft/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-delete-permissiongrantpreapprovalpolicies.md

 doc_type: apiPageType
 ---

-# ServicePrincipal: Unassign permissionGrantPreApprovalPolicy
+# Unassign a permissionGrantPreApprovalPolicy from a servicePrincipal
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Unassign a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) object to [servicePrincipal](../resources/serviceprincipal.md).
+Unassign a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) object from a [servicePrincipal](../resources/serviceprincipal.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).